Validators/Polkadot-Clustered-Nodes/Scripts/README.md

 # Polkadot-Scripts
-Scripts to automate polkadot node setup on Ubuntu 18.04.
+Scripts to automate Polkadot (and Kusama) node setup on Ubuntu 18.04.
+This does not include any security measures related to Ubuntu - always be sure to harden your setup.

 ## install-polkadot.sh